Suboptimality analysis of receding horizon quadratic control with unknown linear systems and its applications in learning-based control: Abstract

 \section{Abstract}

-For a receding-horizon controller with a known system and with an approximate terminal value function, it is well-known that increasing the prediction horizon can improve its control performance.
-However, when the prediction model is inexact, a larger prediction horizon also causes propagation and accumulation of the prediction error.
-In this work, we aim to analyze the effect of the above trade-off between the modeling error, the terminal value function error, and the prediction horizon on the performance of a nominal receding-horizon linear quadratic (LQ) controller.
-By developing a novel perturbation result of the Riccati difference equation, a performance upper bound is obtained and suggests that for many cases, the prediction horizon should be either $1$ or $+\infty$ to improve the control performance, depending on the relative difference between the modeling error and the terminal value function error.
-The obtained suboptimality performance bound is also applied to provide end-to-end performance guarantees, e.g., regret bounds, for nominal receding-horizon LQ controllers in a learning-based setting.
+This work analyzes how the trade-off between the modeling error, the terminal value function error, and the prediction horizon affects the performance of a nominal receding-horizon linear quadratic (LQ) controller.
+By developing a novel perturbation result of the Riccati difference equation, a novel performance upper bound is obtained and suggests that for many cases, the prediction horizon can be either $1$ or $+\infty$ to improve the control performance, depending on the relative difference between the modeling error and the terminal value function error.
+The result also shows that when an infinite horizon is desired, a finite prediction horizon that is larger than the controllability index can be sufficient for achieving a near-optimal performance, revealing a close relation between the prediction horizon and controllability.
+The obtained suboptimality performance upper bound is applied to provide novel sample complexity and regret guarantees for nominal receding-horizon LQ controllers in a learning-based setting.
+We show that an adaptive prediction horizon that increases as a logarithmic function of time is beneficial for regret minimization.